RefikzAB/InventoryManagementSystem/README.md

 # InventoryManagementSystem
-The Sneaker Inventory Management Program is a Java-based application designed to help a sneaker reselling business track and manage their inventory.
-It provides a user-friendly interface for users to input shoe details and retrieve relevant information from a SQL database.
+The Sneaker Inventory Management Program is a Java-based application designed to help an ecommerce business track and manage their inventory.
+It provides a user-friendly graphical user interface (GUI) for users to input shoe details and retrieve relevant information from a text file database.